clemsgrs/hipt/README.md

 Once features have been extracted, create a configuration file under:

-- `config/training/subtyping` for training a subtyping model
+- `config/training/classification` for training a classification model
-- `config/training/survival` for training a survival model
+- `config/training/survival` for training a survival prediction model

 You can take inspiration from `single.yaml` files.<br>
 Dump in there the paths to your `train.csv` and `tune.csv` files.<br>